Snorkeling Shoes for Rocky Beach Entrances

 You will need snorkeling shoes for those rocky beach water entrances.
-But what do you do with them once you are snorkeling?
-We will share with you our solution and give you footwear options if you wear either closed foot or open foot fins on this page.
+But if you have full foot fins what do you do with them once you are snorkeling?
+We will share with you our solution and give you footwear options if you wear either full foot or open heel fins on this page.

-Since we wear closed foot fins, we will start with the footwear options you have if you wear the same.
-We prefer closed foot fins because they are lightweight for travel and they are more efficient in the water.
-But because this type of fin is made to fit your foot snugly, there is not room for booties or water shoes.
-And if you bought them large enough to wear booties inside, they may not stay on your feet while snorkeling.
+Since we wear full foot fins, we will start with the footwear options you have if you wear the same.
+We prefer full foot fins because they are lightweight for travel and they are more efficient in the water.
+But because this type of fin is made to fit your foot snugly, there is no room for booties or water shoes.

 So, the solution is to wear a pair of sturdy flip flops or water shoes that have a loop on the heel.
-You wear these shoes out into the water until you are deep enough to float and change from your snorkeling shoes to your fins.
+You wear these shoes when entering the water until you are deep enough to float and change from your snorkeling shoes to your fins.

 Now, what do you do with your shoes?
 We made belts that we wear while snorkeling that have carabiners for attaching shoes.
 (It will also hold your waterproof valuables box and your camera if you need to have your hands free.)
 So, you strap your flip flops or water shoes to your belt and off you go for your snorkel.
 You can find out how we made our belts on this page.
 You could also add an attachment to your weight belt for your shoes, if you wear one.

-The next time you are confronted with a rocky entry, don't try walking in with your fins on.
+The next time you are confronted with a rocky entry, don’t try walking in with your fins on.
 Try wearing some shoes you take with you on your snorkel.
-The snorkeling shoes give you more freedom for one-way snorkels too, allowing you to walk back in the comfort of your shoes.
+The snorkeling shoes give you more freedom for one-way snorkels too, allowing you to exit the water at a different location and walk back on the shore or on a road in the comfort of your shoes.